Grilled Herb and Lime Chicken

 Please do not ever use a marinade that has come in contact with raw meat, always discard after use.

 As you’ve seen me do many times over the past 2 + years, I like to feature entire meals in my posts, like Grilled Lemongrass Chicken Skewers with Lemongrass Vegetable Noodle Salad.
 This gives you my readers, meal planning ideas and also makes for pretty and complete pictures so I’m not just posting a picture of one dish.
-On this occasion, I served the chicken alongside slow cooker carrots and crispy layered rosemary potatoes (recipe links below with the picture).
+On this occasion, I served the chicken alongside slow cooker carrots and crispy layered rosemary potatoes.

 As you know, I like to give you options and there are those of you out there who just don’t like cilantro.
 No problem, use parsley instead.
 In fact, use any combination of herbs you like.
 I like mint and parsley, rosemary mint and parsley, whatever takes your fancy.